 - Indian cuisine - Wikipedia, the free encyclopedia

 Sev is an Indian noodle made of gram flour (Chana).
 The snack is very popular all over India, and is usually had with accompaniment of hot tea.

 - Gram Flour - Two Cups

 - Garlic paste (Optional)

-Make a batter using gram flour and mix all the other ingredients.
-Take a sieve or net of metal and sieve the mixture directly over the frying utensil.
-As soon as the Sev is done take it out and place it over a tissue paper to reduce excess oil.
+Make a batter using gram flour and mix all the other ingredients in it.
+Take a sieve or net of metal fill it with the mixture such that it falls directly on the wok as it passes through.
+Fry it for sometime, as soon as the Sev is done take it out and place it over a tissue paper to reduce excess oil.